CalebMallek/home-lab-setup/README.md

   - Logs collected and visualized
   - Alerting works on sample events
 For full setup instructions, troubleshooting steps, and Windows endpoint integration, see the [Splunk SIEM Guide](splunk-siem/README.md).
+For detailed dashboard and alert setup instructions, see [Splunk Dashboard & Alerts Setup](splunk-dashboard-setup/README.md)
 ---

 ## Testing & Verification